apache/spark/docs/sql-ref-syntax-qry-select-unpivot.md

     (2021, 2250, 3200, 4200, 5900),
     (2022, 4200, 3100, null, null);

--- column names are used in the name column
+-- column names are used as unpivot columns
 SELECT * FROM sales_quarterly
     UNPIVOT (
         sales FOR quarter IN (q1, q2, q3, q4)